 On the Columbia River last fall, some of the guys fished Senkos in the mouth of the Yakima River; they used a cinnamon-blue/pepper combination and consistently produced big stringers all three days.
 Though this bait is effective in the fall, Senkos are most popular in the spring of the year.
 Just fish it in and around the same structure you'd fish a jig or a jerkbait.
 Because it's fished weightless and weedless, it can be pitched to even the most difficult areas with ease.
 In a tournament on the Delta I hammered fish in less than 2 feet of water.
 The 5-inch version is my personal choice.

-The rod used when fishing Senkos should have a medium to medium/heavy tip.
+The rod used when fishing a Senko should have a medium to medium/heavy tip.
 You don't want to have a real stiff tip, but you have to be able to set the hook.
 The rod length should be around 6 feet.
-I like this length because Senkos are fished with a slack line.
+I like this length because a Senko is fished on a slack line.
 If you feel more comfortable with a longer rod, that's fine too.

 The line size should be between 12- and 17-pound test.
 I don't like the real heavy lines.
 I prefer monofilament to fluorocarbon for this application because the fluorocarbon makes the Senko sink too quickly.
 There are a lot of great lines out there to use.
 I also prefer a greenish tint to the line.